kris-design/kris-design/README.md

 - 👋 Hi, I’m @kris-design
-- 👀 Im currently interested in UI design, Email Development, and HTML/CSS development
+- 👀 Im currently interested in UI Design, Email Development, and HTML/CSS Development
 - 🌱 I’m currently learning Web Development and UI Design
 - 📫 brightkristina@aol.com

 <!---
-kris-design/kris-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+kris-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-Im a UI designer and HTML developer with a passion for computer science. <br>Shoot me an email or add me on LinkedIn
+Im a UI Designer and HTML Developer with a passion for computer science. <br>Shoot me an email or add me on LinkedIn

 ## 🌐 Socials: